 MINIMUM QUALIFICATIONS - GENERAL EXPERIENCE

-Ten (10) years' experience in research, planning, management or policy analysis.
+Ten (10) years of experience in research, planning, management or policy analysis.

 MINIMUM QUALIFICATIONS - SPECIAL EXPERIENCE

-Two (2) years of the General Experience must have primarily involved responsibility for energy research, energy planning and/or energy policy development at the managerial level.*
+Two (2) years of the General Experience must have been at a managerial level that primarily involved responsibility for energy research, energy planning and/or energy policy development.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED